emmamme/UTutor/proposal/PROPOSAL.md

-#PART 1
+#PART 1 - Description of application
 The purpose of uTutor is to help people find tutors in their field of interest, such as a University course tutor, a painting tutor or a bartending tutor.
 Users can find a tutor based on their interests and/or location.
 Users can also connect with other users based on their interests and/or location.
 In addition, uTutor features a rating system which allows users to rate a tutor and add comments.

+The backend of the application will be implemented using Express.js and data will be stored in Mongodb.
-#PART 2
+#PART 2 - List of user interactions and data storage
+##Interactions
 1. Three Types of users: admin, user, tutor.
 2. Registration - when users use uTutor for the first time, they are required to register.
 Their information will be stored into database once validated.
   1. For regular users, information required: